chaityashah/FB_Messenger_Chatbot/README.md

 * Configure the Webhooks product
     * App Dashboard > {Your App} > Messenger > Webhooks > Setup Webhooks
         * Callback URL: https://{your unique url}.ngrok.io/webhook
             * If you close/restart the ngrok service, repeat this step with the new URL.
-        * Verify token: use the value you defined for the fb_validationToken field in config/default.json
+        * Verify token: Use the value you defined for the fb_validationToken field in config/default.json
         * Subscription fields: select messages and messaging_postbacks as a minimum
     * App Dashboard > {Your App} > Messenger > Webhooks > Select a Page... > {select your page} > Subscribe